No foster family can (or should) do everything alone. Positive Aspirations asks every carer to build two concentric circles of help:

 - One person / family, chosen for stability (unlikely to join you on holidays) and the child’s existing rapport with them.

-- Extra vetting – DBS, Local Authority check, and, if indicated, medical.
+- Vetting – DBS, Local Authority check, and, if indicated, medical.

 - Mandatory training before first overnight: